 3. The names, birth dates and addresses of all living children, natural or adopted, common to the parties and whether the wife is pregnant.

-4. The details of any agreements between the parties as to support, custody and parenting time of the children and maintenance of a spouse.
+4. The details of any agreements between the parties as to support, legal decision-making and parenting time of the children and maintenance of a spouse.

 5. The relief sought.